 For example, interviewees and survey respondents connected their concerns about leaders' bias or favoritism influencing hiring, performance management and promotions to their trust in civil service institutions.
 Furthermore, some respondents said they wouldn’t report a civil service violation—even if they know how to—citing lack of trust in leaders to prevent retribution or facilitate an effective investigation.

 This connection suggests that efforts to increase federal workforce trust in government should focus on improving civil servants’ trust in their leaders, which raises a number of questions that we’ll address in a forthcoming blog post and our final report.

 For example, are there variations between civil servants’ trust in their leaders’ intent and competence to uphold civil service rules and protections?
 Do civil servants trust career and politically appointed leaders differently?
 If so, how do those trust gaps impact employees’ day-to-day work?
 And could leadership development efforts help increase trust in federal leaders?

-Stay tuned for more in our next blog post—and our final report, which will be released in May and include a set of recommendations for increasing federal workforce trust in government.
+Read our final report, "Trustworthy: Increasing Civil Servants' Trust at Work," which includes a set of recommendations for increasing federal workforce trust in government.